UrielGuy/bettercppsax/README.md

 ### Easier Tokens

-Most APIs for SAX parsing is made out ouf polymorphic interfaces.
-Event handlers are usually a class implementing a method for each possible event.
-This makes implementing a specific handler noisy, as you have to implement a lot of methods you don't care about for the current state.
-It also means there's a type for each one of the states.
+The two most common libraries with a JSON SAX interface (RapidJSON and Json for Modern C++)are made out of polymorphic interfaces where you are required to write a function for every possible token.
+This makes implementing even simple handlers (such as "Expect an int and save it to a variable") into a very tidious task, as you have to implement a lot of methods you don't care about for a given state.
+It also means writing a type for each one of the states.
+Modern C++ allows us to use a different way of specifying a token, including a value, without resorting to OOP methods:

-To improve on this, We have create the `JSONToken` type, defined here:

 ```c++
 enum class JSONTokenType {